JoshuaPyron/NDCHoloLensDocumentation/Documents/DemoHelp.md

 ##### Favorites Menu
 This is the menu that the application will boot to.
 The menu contains every product the is inside of the application in alphabetical order.
 We intended to have a system that determines which products you have looked at recently or scan your network for any devices you have and place them first; however, that was never implemented.
 ##### Category Menu
 This menu contains all of the products in the application sorted by the category they are in.
-Each Product division of the company has a category (CMT, Food Bulk, etc.); however, the products we have in CMT or Food Bulk Packaging.
+Each Product division of the company has a category (CMT, Food Bulk, etc.); however, the products we have are only in CMT or Food Bulk Packaging.
 ##### AZ Menu
 This menu contains all of the products in the application sorted by the first letter of their name.
 For example, if A is selected, the Accuscan 6050, AS5012, and AS4012 are displayed.